ZHaskell/libuv/README.md

 ## NOTICE

-This fork is intended to be bundled with stdio on windows.
-We sync it with latest upstream release periodically.
+This fork is for [Z](https://github.com/haskell-Z) project, pull from latest upstream release periodically.

 ## Overview